Shinsei Bank and the Equator Principles

-In April 2020, Shinsei Bank adopted the Equator Principles.
+In April 2020, SBI Shinsei Bank adopted the Equator Principles.
 The Equator Principles are a common baseline and framework for financial institutions to identify, assess and manage environmental and social risks when financing projects with developments.

 About the Equator Principles

 Large infrastructure and industrial projects can have adverse impacts on people, the local community, and the environment.
 As financiers, to avoid, mitigate and minimize those impacts, the Equator Principles were established in 2003.
-As of 31 December 2020, 114 financial institutions in 37 countries have adopted the Equator Principles, and they have been widely applied in both domestic and international projects.
+As of July 2023, 139 financial institutions in 39 countries have adopted the Equator Principles, and they have been widely applied in both domestic and international projects.
 The Equator Principles are updated periodically.
 The latest iteration, EP4, was released in November 2019, which enhanced especially consideration of human rights and climate crisis.

 The Equator Principles apply globally and to all industry sectors.
 They apply to project finance and other financial products described below when supporting new projects.
 The Equator Principles that consist of ten principles must be complied when Equator Principles Financial Institutions* finance those financial products.
 To review the confirmation that projects comply with the Equator Principles, the Equator Principles Financial Institutions shall establish an internal framework, specifically their internal environmental and social policies, procedures and standards for financing Projects.